gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## SCTP Restart Considerations

-SCTP Restart procedure allows an Endpoint to recover an Association when the remote Endpoint has still the TCB.
+SCTP Restart procedure allows an Endpoint to recover an association when the remote Endpoint has still has the state for the association.
-Giving the possibility to an SCTP Endpoint to perform a Restart procedure by accepting any plain chunk when the Association has been established is not permitted by this recommendation, thus supporting SCTP Restart MUST be according to the general rules that is using Crypto Chunks.
+However, an SCTP association that has an established protection engine will not accept a unprotected INIT to restart it, instead it would discard it.
+Thus, an endpoint attempting to restart an SCTP association which was using Crypto Chunks MUST have the security context for this association, and use it to encapsulate the INIT in a CRYPTO chunk.
+Note, the SCTP common header will contain a verification tag equal to 0, combined with CRYPTO chunk when carrying an INIT to restart.

-An SCTP Endpoint implementing SCTP Crypto Chunk and willing to support SCTP Restart MUST use Crypto Chunks, thus it MUST keep the Protection Engine connection up and the related keys up to date.
+An endpoint implementing Crypto Chunk MUST accept receiving SCTP packets with a verification tag with value 0 and containing a Crypto Chunk.
+The endpoit will attempt to map the packet to an association based on source IP address, destination address and port.
+If the combination of those parameters is not unique the implementor MAY choose to send the Crypto Chunk to all Associations that fit with the parameters in order to find the right one.
+The association will attempt de-protection operations on the crypto chunk, and if that is successful the INIT chunk can be processed as a restart attempt.
+Note that this will update the verification tags for both this endpoint and the peer.
+Failure to authenticate the crypto chunk payload will result in it being discarded.

-It's up to the Protection Engine specification to state whether SCTP Restart is supported for that particular Protection Engine.
+Association restart when using crypto chunks has increased requirements on the endpoint maintaining state across the restart.
+In cases this is not possible or failed to be done successfully the endpoint will be need to fall back to initiating a new SCTP association.

 ## PMTU Considerations {#pmtu}